What is Gift Tax Return?

 A person made 10 gifts to 10 different persons amounting to $5,000 each during a relevant tax year.

 Here, the total value of gifts made by the person comes out to $50,000.
-However, the annual limit for gift tax is $15,000 per person and the limit is not on the total amount of gift during the year.
+However, the annual limit for gift tax is $15,000 per person, and the limit is not on the total amount of gifts during the year.
 Hence, the liability to pay gift tax doesn’t arise during the year since the annual limit of gift exemption amounting to $15,000 per person is not exhausted.

 Suppose, in the above example, the current Unutilized balance of the lifetime gift exemption is $11.55 million without considering the gifts made during the year.

 Now, although the annual exemption limit is not exhausted, the lifetime exemption limit is exhausted, since, the cumulative balance of lifetime limit comes out to be $11.60 million after considering current gifts of $50,000.

 Hence, the liability to pay gift tax will arise.